 Emotional infidelity is the sharing of intimate details about each other's lives and expressions of affection.

-When infidelity occurs, many relationship assumptions are violated.
+When infidelity occurs, someone violates many relationship assumptions.
 For example, when partners commit to each other, they feel that they can now trust that the relationship is emotionally and sexually safe.
 When infidelity violates these assumptions, individuals lose predictability for the future and experience a loss of control, which quickly leads to anxiety, fear, and often depression.

 For the injured partner, thoughts are intrusive; there are persistent ruminations about the event, which may become overwhelming and uncontrollable, interfering with concentration and daily functioning.

-The betrayed partner questions their cheating partner as to "why" the affair occurred in an effort to reestablish some control over their feelings.
-The betrayed partner's thinking is that if he or she understands why the affair occurred, he or she can at least attempt to modify these reasons and reduce the likelihood of a recurrence.
+The betrayed partner questions their cheating partner wanting to know 'why' the affair occurred in an effort to reestablish some control over their feelings.
+The betrayed partner's thinking is that if he or she understands why the affair occurred, he or she can at least attempt to modify the causes and reduce the likelihood of a recurrence.

 A flood of persistent questions typifies a couple dealing with infidelity.
-Often the same questions are repeatedly asked because of their significance to the betrayed partner, and because of the lack of credibility the partner who cheated has because do to his or her deception that was used to hide the cheating.
+Often the same questions are repeatedly asked because of their significance to the betrayed partner, and because of the lack of credibility of the cheating partner.
+Sometimes the same questions are repeated, to see if he or she gets the same answer because he or she may not trust their partner.

 When the partners eventually develop a shared view of why the affair occurred, they now have the opportunity to seek ways to prevent it from happening again in the future.

 Various factors have been identified that contribute to infidelity.
 Note that none of these factors justify infidelity.
-Rather, they present reasons why a person may be more inclined to cheat on his or her partner.
-Common explanations include:
+Rather, they are the reasons why a person may be more inclined to cheat on his or her partner.
+Common reasons include:

-These research-based findings are primarily based on individuals within marriage.
-Some of the findings are from committed, but unmarried couples.
+These research-based findings are primarily based on individuals within a marriage.
+Some of the findings are from individuals in a committed relationship, but they are unmarried couples.

 Learning that your partner has been cheating on you will be one of the most difficult moments in your life.

-The next few days are going to be extremely difficult and draining; you will be on an emotional rollercoaster.
-Many feelings will come to you such as hating your partner, begging for love, blaming yourself, and wanting to tell the world what your cheating husband or cheating wife has done.
+The days afterward are going to be extremely difficult and draining; you will be on an emotional rollercoaster.
+Many conflicting and confusing feelings will come to you such as hating your partner, blaming yourself, wanting to beg for love, or wanting to tell the world what your cheating husband, cheating wife, or cheating partner has done.

 I caution you before you do anything extreme that you may regret, wait a few days until your strong and chaotic emotions settle down and you can more carefully plan your next moves.

-It is essential that you take care of your health during this time, making sure you eat, sleep, and attend to your essential responsibilities such as childcare and work.
-You will need your strength in the coming days, and you do not want to make yourself sick by ignoring care of your basic needs.
+It is essential that you take care of your health during this time, make sure you eat, sleep, and attend to your essential responsibilities such as childcare and work.
+You will need your strength in the coming days, and you do not want to make yourself sick by ignoring your basic needs.

-What the injured party needs the most when infidelity is discovered is the full and uncompromised truth about the affair.
+What the injured party needs the most when infidelity is discovered, is the whole story of the affair.

-This may not, however, be forthcoming since the guilty party is likely scared about the injured party’s reaction to knowing more about what has happened.
+This may not, however, be forthcoming since the guilty party is probably scared about the injured party’s reaction to knowing more about what has happened.

 You are entitled to know the truth; to have your questions answered.
 However, it may not be possible at this point, and it is important that you have realistic expectations, so you are not unnecessarily hurt again by your partner who has cheated.